 For thousands of years, apprenticeship has successfully solved this problem for acquiring physical (visible) skills.
 What Cognitive Apprenticeship can do for us, is provide a framework to expose the thinking of the experts and allow non-experts to start to recognize how to apply these “invisible” thinking patterns, in performance settings.

-Incorporating these and other cognitive science concepts into your next skill acquisition program may help learners improve their real-world performance.
+Incorporating these and other cognitive science concepts into your next training program can improve knowledge transfer and help improve their real-world performance.

 Collins, Allan, John Seely Brown, and Ann Holum.
 "Cognitive apprenticeship: Making thinking visible."
 American educator 15.3 (1991): 6-11.